 Pulse almonds in a food processor until finely ground.
 Set aside.

-Turn the heat down to low and simmer for another three minutes, then slowly increase the temperature to medium-high.
+Turn the heat to low and simmer for another three minutes, then slowly increase the temperature to medium-high.
 Just before it starts to boil, remove it from the heat and cover with a lid.

 Allow the covered nut mixture to infuse for at least 3 hours or up to 8 hours.
 Then strain it through 2 layers of cheesecloth, discarding the ground almonds for another use.